 If you’re a largely analog small business, you may not think you need to have a detailed security plan.
 It’s true, security documentation is increasingly centering cybersecurity as the workplace shifts online and organizations digitize their information.
-Companies that stay analog may be safe from cyberattacks, but they, too, need to protect their information and property physically.
+Companies that stay analog may be safe from cyberattacks, but they, too, need to protect their information and property physically, which security documentation is also needed for.
 Even highly digitized companies need to physically secure their servers and equipment.

 What Types of Security Documentation Do Tech Writers Offer?

 Tech writers work with organizations to document security details ranging from social media clearance policy to facility layout.
 They draw up cybersecurity strategy documents, incident response plans, security infrastructure design documents, cybersecurity communications strategy documents, security policy and procedure documents, penetration testing reports, supply chain security documents, and more.